pragnyanramtha/lecture/Goals.md

 don't think about how hard the coding problems are , think about you solving them in a technical interview at google.

 once you do this enough , you start to love the process , you don't need motivation , you don't feel like giving up, you actually want it.
+This goal will make you obsessed.

 But obviously , this mindset won't work unless you have a goal.